Dairy TomorrowThe future of New Zealand dairying

 - By 2025, be a highly trusted business sector in New Zealand.

-The real work begins now.
-Identifying the actions and strategies to achieve our commitments and goals requires further engagement with farmers, the wider primary sector, local government, central government, NGOs, and relevant international bodies.
+Work on implementation is underway.
+We have been developing actions and strategies to achieve our commitments and goals and starting new projects.
+Many areas require further engagement with; farmers, the wider primary sector, local government, central government, NGOs, and relevant international bodies, and this is in progress.